cycfi/elements/docs/setup.md

 1. CD to the elemental library: ```cd elemental```
 2. Make a build directory inside the elemental directory ```mkdir build```
 3. CD to the build directory: ```cd build```
-4. invoke cmake: cmake -GXcode -DBOOST_ROOT=your-installation-boost-path ../
+4. invoke cmake: cmake -GXcode -DBOOST_ROOT=your/boost/path ../

 If placed the cycfi infra and json somewhere else, then you need to set the cmake variables CYCFI_INFRA_ROOT, and CYCFI_JSON_ROOT on the cmake command line